rgalanakis/robgforpps/_pages/one-city.md

 ---

 {% include sectionstart.html alt=1 first=1 %}
-# Policy Matters
+# One City Policies

-Schools play a central role in our society, yet PPS treats schools like a vacuum.
+Schools play a central role in our society.
+We cannot treat them like a vacuum.
 The problems facing PPS, the City of Portland, and urban America in general, are all connected.

 **School Policy is more than Education Policy**

 We cannot solve problems in a disconnected way, one at a time.

-We need solutions that **solve multiple problems at once**.
+We need **One City Policies** that **solve multiple problems at once**.

-Credit where it is due: [PPS’s agreement to sell its headquarters to the Albina Vision Trust](https://www.opb.org/article/2024/02/21/portland-public-schools-board-moves-ahead-plans-relocate-district-headquarters/) is a great example of multi-solving.
+Credit where it is due: [PPS’s agreement to sell its headquarters to the Albina Vision Trust](https://www.opb.org/article/2024/02/21/portland-public-schools-board-moves-ahead-plans-relocate-district-headquarters/) is a great example of a One City Solution.
 This will allow development of 1,000 new housing units, work to right generational wrongs of displacement, and, if relocated to downtown, help the central city’s recovery by using office space and adding workers.
 And it won’t cost PPS any extra.

 {% include sectionend.html %}